-Because of timetable restrictions, it is not possible to offer every subject combination.
+Timetable restrictions mean it is not possible to offer every subject combination.
 A number of subjects are taught as composite classes with Year 11 and Year 12 students.
 If only a small number of students wish to study a subject, it is unlikely to be offered.
 Students may be able to access that subject through an online provider.